 The Company has adopted an incentive stock option plan, first adopted in 2010 and then amended in 2013 (the "Amended 2010 Plan").
 The essential elements of the Amended 2010 Plan provide that the aggregate number of common shares of the Company's share capital that may be made issuable pursuant to options granted under the Amended 2010 Plan (together with any other shares which may be issued under other share compensation plans of the Company) may not exceed 10% of the number of issued common shares of the Company at the time of the granting of the options.
 Options granted under the Amended 2010 Plan will have a maximum term of ten years.
-The exercise price of options granted under the Amended 2010 Plan will not be less than the greater of the market price of the common shares (as defined by TSX, currently defined as the 5 day volume weighted average price for the 5 trading days immediately preceding the date of grant) or the closing market price of the Company's common shares for the trading day immediately preceding the date of grant, or such other price as may be agreed to by the Company and accepted by the TSX.
+The exercise price of options granted under the Amended 2010 Plan will not be less than the greater of the market price of the common shares (as defined by TSX, currently defined as the 5 day volume weighted average price for the five trading days immediately preceding the date of grant) or the closing market price as may be agreed to by the Company and accepted by the TSX.
 Options granted under the Amended 2010 Plan vest immediately, unless otherwise determined by the directors at the date of grant.

-A summary of the status of the stock option plan as of August 31, 2017, and May 31, 2017, and changes during the periods are presented below:
+A summary of the status of the stock option plan as of February 28, 2018, and May 31, 2017, and changes during the periods are presented below: